Samahang Makasining: History

 The club was established by a student organization in Central Luzon State University (CLSU), on February 12, 1982, and began with its first chapter at the Constancio Padilla National High School (CPNHS Young Artist Club) to be the first high school chapter founded on September 7, 1994.
 On September 5, 1995, the Nueva Ecija University of Science and Technology (NEUST Artist Club) in Cabanatuan City became the first College/University chapter.
 Founded also in that same year were the Ilocos Sur Polytechnic State College (ISPSC Artist Club) and Tarlac College of Agriculture (TCA Artist Club).

 In 1998 the Samahang Makasining (Artist Club) was officially registered at the Securities and Exchange Commission (SEC) as a non-profit organization.
-The group has been also recognized and affiliated with the National Commission for Culture and the Arts (NCCA) on the same year (1998).
+The group has also been recognized and affiliated with the National Commission for Culture and the Arts (NCCA) in the same year (1998).
 After the SEC registration, the Pantabangan Municipal Chapter was founded and established on November 20, 1999, being the first Municipal/Professional level of the group.

 The organization has extended and opened the horizon to all interested artists.
-The Philippine Rice Research Institute (PhilRice) Chapter became the first national agency professional level members founded on November 7, 2003.
-On November 29, 2008, that was 11 years passed, the University of Southern Mindanao (USM Artist Club) was founded and became the first University chapter in Mindanao area.
+The Philippine Rice Research Institute (PhilRice) Chapter became the first national agency professional-level members founded on November 7, 2003.
+On November 29, 2008, that was 11 years ago, the University of Southern Mindanao (USM Artist Club) was founded and became the first University chapter in the Mindanao area.
 There are now 42 chapters nationwide as of 2014.

 The members

-The members often use brother or sister for their members.
+The members often use "brother" or "sister" for their members.
 The others called the members as Makasining (Filipino term for pro-artist) or sometimes the members within the club use the word Kasining (Filipino term co-artist).

 Ritual and symbolism

 The candle is a symbolic object for the group.
-It is a symbol of new born artist for the organization, while the candle light symbolizes the artist's life, knowledge and education.
+It is a symbol of a newborn artist for the organization, while the candle light symbolizes the artist's life, knowledge, and education.
 The Makasining describes itself as an "Art educator of the Universe, one of the great messengers".